jacoboqc/CountingPeople/README.md

 - `receiver`: Python script for sniffing and detecting devices.
 Should be deployed in a Raspberry Pi.
 - `server`: Node.js + MongoDB database for handling all the data fetched by the receivers.
 Can be deployed in a personal computer or a server in the cloud.
+- `stats`: Statistics for activity in the system, done in R, including a graphical front-end.

 ## Requirements